tlswg/tls13-spec/draft-ietf-tls-tls13.md

 relevant type.
 For instance, if a client supplies only ECDHE groups, the server MUST NOT negotiate finite field Diffie-Hellman.
-If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.
+If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert, or a "missing_extension" alert if no extension was provided.

 NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA key in its certificate, and (ii)